moxley01/phrases/README.md

 ### 3. Chesterton's Fence
 The principle that reforms should not be made until the reasoning behind the existing state of affairs is understood.

-### 4. Occam's Razor
+### 4. Metcalfe's Law
-A problem-solving principle that suggests the simplest solution is usually the best, provided it adequately addresses the problem.
+The value of a telecommunications network is proportional to the square of the number of connected users of the system.

 ### 5. Gold Plating
 Adding unnecessary features to a project, increasing complexity and cost without proportional benefits.

-### 6. Pareto Principle
+### 6. Gall's Law
-The idea that roughly 80% of the effects come from 20% of the causes, often used to prioritize tasks in project management.
+A complex system that works is invariably found to have evolved from a simple system that worked.

 ### 7. Heisenbug
 A software bug that seems to disappear or change behavior when one attempts to study it.